 Living in beautiful Reno is a treat for many people.
 The summers bring warm weather while the winter provides beautiful snow.
 The desert region is perfect for explorers while the close proximity to Tahoe gives Reno citizens access to wonderful opportunities for skiing, hiking, and lake activities.
-While it’s important to have frequent check-ups with your doctor at a Reno clinic, we’ve created a list of ways you can keep yourself at your best while living in Reno.
+While it’s important to have frequent check-ups with your doctor at a Reno clinic, Sierra Integrative Medical Center has created a list of ways you can keep yourself at your best while living in Reno.

 Wear long pants when walking through brush